 The Heritage Park Advisory Commission will assemble the content to a final selection of words and short phrases that encapsulate the oppression and contributions for each Stakeholder Group, as well as ideas relevant to design (for landscaping, content packaging and delivery, and Feature Element), and name to recommend to the Management Team.

-OHA, in collaboration with Stakeholder Groups and Commission representatives, will develop the educational content (from “museum” length descriptions/summaries, to more in-depth content like published articles, images, interviews, etc., to links to educational resources for further study and research) from the words/phrases provided by the Commission.
+Stakeholder Groups and Commission representatives will ensure the development of educational content (from “museum” length descriptions/summaries, to more in-depth content like published articles, images, interviews, etc., to links to educational resources for further study and research) from the words/phrases provided by the Commission.

 The Management Team, in consideration of input and recommendations from the Commission and the Italian American Task Force, will recommend a design for the Feature Element(s), and recommend a final design, as well as a name, for the entire park to the mayor and his team at City Hall for approval.

 In consultation with the Management Team, the City of Syracuse will choose the parties to implement the design.
-The Management Team, led by OHA, will supervise and manage the implementation in consultation with the City of Syracuse.
+The Management Team will supervise and manage the implementation in consultation with the City of Syracuse.